bifeng/keras_notes/tensorflow_notes/constants-sequences-variables-ops.md

-A variable is stored separately, and may <u>live on a parameter server</u>.
+A variable is stored separately, and may <u>live on a parameter server</u> (Sessions allocate memory to store variable values).